chrysn/aiocoap/README.rst

 Dependencies
 ------------

-Basic aiocoap works out of the box on Python_ 3.5.2 or greater.
-For full support (DTLS, OSCORE and link-format handling) follow the installation_ instructions.
+Basic aiocoap works out of the box on Python_ 3.5.2 or newer (also works on PyPy3_).
+For full support (DTLS, OSCORE and link-format handling) follow the installation_ instructions as these require additional libraries.

 aiocoap provides different network backends for different platforms.
 The udp6_ module is most full-featured, but ties into the default asyncio loop